How to Make Chocolate Fudge

 How to Make Fudge in the Microwave

-I will preface by saying that I do not prefer this method because if you aren’t absolutely diligent about standing by and watching it closely, you can very easily ruin your fudge.
-That said, this does work if you are absolutely adamant about staying right by it.
+I do not prefer this method because if you aren’t diligent about standing by and watching it closely, you can easily ruin your fudge.
+That said, this does work if you stay right by the microwave and keep a close eye on it!

 Basic Chocolate Fudge

-This basic fudge recipe can be made on the stove top or in the microwave and uses sweetened condensed milk to make the process so easy and fast!
-No candy thermometer required for this recipe and it takes less than 10 minutes to make!
+This basic fudge recipe can be made on the stovetop or in the microwave and uses sweetened condensed milk to make the process quick and easy.
+No candy thermometer required!

 Ingredients

-- 1 lb (16 oz, 448 gr) good quality chocolate or chocolate chips (I like to use a bittersweet or dark chocolate.
-I suggest using a chocolate that you like eating on its own since it is the star flavor of the fudge.)
+- 900 grams (2 pounds, 32 ounces) good quality chocolate or chocolate chips (I like to use bittersweet or dark chocolate, I suggest using a chocolate that you like eating on its own since it's the star flavor of the fudge)

 Instructions

-- Microwave Method (skip this step if you followed the stove top method): Heat the mixture for 30 seconds on high.
-Stir the mixture thoroughly, being sure to scrape the bottom and sides of the bowl.
+- Place the microwavable bowl of chocolate into the microwave and heat for 45 seconds on high.
+Stir the mixture thoroughly being sure to scrape the bottom and sides of the bowl.
 Heat for 30 more seconds and stir the mixture again.
 Heat in 15 second increments, stirring in between, until the mixture is a smooth consistency.
-This should take about 1 min 45 seconds to 2 minutes total time from start to finish.
+This should take about a 2-4 minutes from start to finish.
 The mixture will be very thick, almost like a dough.

-- Allow to sit at room temperature for about 2 hours or in the refrigerator for 1 hour to set before cutting.
+- Allow to sit at room temperature for at least 3 hours or in the refrigerator for at least 2 hours to set before cutting.
+Slice 4 rows by 4 columns to make 16 large squares or 6 rows by 6 columns to make 36 small squares.

 - The fudge can be stored in an airtight container at room temperature for about 1 week or in the refrigerator for up to 3 weeks.